Skip to content

 Zerkalo: Forever After, The State Museum and Exhibition Center ROSPHOTO, St. Petersburg, Russia

-Pendulum: Merci e Persone in Movimento, The MAST foundation, Bologna, Italy
+Pendulum: Merci e Persone in Movimento, The MAST Museum, Bologna, Italy

 2017